-Since we at Helping Hands Cusco don’t receive any structural support from the Peruvian government, we must strongly rely on the goodwill of people who want to support Helping Hands.
+Since we, at Helping Hands Cusco, don’t receive any structural support from the Peruvian government, we must strongly rely on the goodwill of people who want to support us.

 On one hand, this is a pity, because it makes us dependent and vulnerable.